Banking that you do online through the internet is referred to as online banking.

 It’s available 24/7 throughout the year.
-In western countries such as the United States and European countries, internet banking is quite popular for a long back.
+In countries such as the United States and European countries, Internet banking has been popular for a long time.

 In India, it came quite late.
-The service got its popularity by the end of 2008 though it was introduced prior to 2008.
+The service gained popularity by the end of 2008, though it was introduced prior to 2008.

-The sudden spurt in the number of online banking users is mainly contributed due to the easy accessibility of internet connectivity.
-Smartphones are a big factor that enables every household to access their account in a go.
+The sudden spurt in the number of online banking users is mainly attributed to the easy accessibility of internet connectivity.
+Smartphones are a big factor that enables every household to access their account at a go.